-Increasingly, students ask me to help with assignments that they have on vintage or the history of dress or the industry – to make things easier, I thought I’d answer Jenny’s questions here.
+Increasingly, students ask me to help with assignments that they have on vintage or the history of dress or the industry – Jenny is one of these students and so to make things easier, I thought I’d answer her questions here.
 If my responses are of use to you, you’re most welcome to use them with accreditation.
 Thank you.

 How did your shop come about?
 Where can we find it?

 Basically, I’ve collected most of my life.
 I used to run a vintage shop in Sydney in the late ‘eighties and in 2003 noticed that it had closed down.
 Sensing an opportunity, I rang the owner and negotiated to buy it.
 Then we packed it all up, moved it to Melbourne – and set about working what to do.
 At first, I opened a stall at Chapel Street Bazaar but I wanted more than a hobby, I wanted a lifestyle – so a proper shop was needed.

 When did you start collecting vintage clothing?

 I’ve always worn vintage, ever since I was a kid (but we called them hand me downs then) and started seriously buying it when I was fifteen.
 I went through the yellow pages and looked up all the vintage shops and checked them out – it was love at first sight.

 Has your view on vintage clothing changed since you first entered the business?
 How has the market evolved?

 Absolutely.
 After collecting for more than twenty years, I thought I knew a lot, but when it’s your every day existence, you see so much, talk so much, read so much, think so much more.
 I know at least ten times more now, than I did when I opened.